vincenzodibiaggio/learndv/_posts/2020-12-05-recipe-risotto-orange-cinnamon.markdown

 ### Execution

 In a pan put a drizzle of olive oil, the onion and a part of the butter over low heat.
-When the onion is just browned put half of the orange juice and turn the ingredients
+When the onion is just browned put half of the orange juice and mix the ingredients

-At the same time, in a saucepan, place the oils, a part of the butter.
-When the butter is melted, pur the rice and mix until rice is toasted (it becames translucent) for 3 minutes.
+At the same time, in a saucepan, place the oil, a part of the butter.
+When the butter is melted, put the rice and mix until rice is toasted (it becames translucent) for 3 minutes.

 Cover the rice with a ladle of broth.